Toronto: Incorporation and development (1834–1954)

+Metro era (1954–1997)

 In 1954, the City of Toronto and 12 surrounding municipalities were federated into a regional government known as Metropolitan Toronto.
 The postwar boom had resulted in rapid suburban development.
 It was believed a coordinated land-use strategy and shared services would provide greater efficiency for the region.
 The metropolitan government began to manage services that crossed municipal boundaries, including highways, police services, water and public transit.
 In that year, a half-century after the Great Fire of 1904, disaster struck the city again when Hurricane Hazel brought intense winds and flash flooding.
 In the Toronto area, 81 people were killed, nearly 1,900 families were left homeless, and the hurricane caused more than in damage.